 The brie goes perfectly with the sweet and sour components of the chutney.

-It’s just plain one of the best sandwiches I’ve made in a while.
+This Tomato Brie Sandwich is just plain one of the best sandwiches I’ve made in a while.